debomatic/debomatic/docs/guide.rst

 ============

-This is Deb-o-Matic, an easy to use build machine for Debian-based source packages based on pbuilder.
-It provides a simple tool to automate building of Debian source packages with limited user interaction and a simple configuration.
+This is Deb-o-Matic, an easy to use build machine for Debian-based source packages.
+It provides a simple tool to automate building of Debian source packages with limited user interaction and a straightforward configuration.

-It has some useful feature such as automatic update of pbuilder and automatic scan and selection of source packages to build.
+It has some useful feature such as automatic chroot update and automatic scan and selection of source packages to build.
 It is meant to help developers to build their packages without worrying too much of compilation, since it will run in background and no user feedback is required during the whole process.

 Requisites